๐Ÿ’ŽCrystallography

 Tetragonal (Simple, Body-Centered)

-• Common in phase transitions from cubic structures; tin's allotropic forms and many ceramic materials (like BaTiO3BaTiO_3) adopt tetragonal symmetry
+• Common in phase transitions from cubic structures.
+Tin's allotropic transition and many ferroelectric ceramics (like BaTiO3BaTiO_3 below its Curie temperature) adopt tetragonal symmetry.

 Orthorhombic (Simple, Body-Centered, Face-Centered, Base-Centered)

-• Four centering options (P, I, F, C) provide the most variants of any crystal system—reflects the geometric flexibility
+• Four centering options (P, I, F, C) give it the most variants of any crystal system, reflecting the geometric flexibility that comes from having three independent lattice parameters.

-• Found in sulfur, olivine, and many minerals—the unequal axes create distinct properties along each crystallographic direction
+• Found in sulfur, olivine, and many minerals.
+The three unequal axes create distinct properties along each crystallographic direction.

 Oblique-Angle Systems: Monoclinic and Triclinic